Skip to main content

 Nomura Real Estate Development developed an air-conditioning system, Yukai-full, that makes it possible to reduce CO2 emissions while realizing a healthy and comfortable life, and it has installed this system in more than 1,000 units.

-In recognition of the simplicity of its air conditioning system and technology that combines temperature control with standardized comfort, Yukai-full was selected as one of the best 100 products in the 2020 Good Design Awards.
+In recognition of the simplicity of its air conditioning system and technology that combines temperature control with standardized comfort, Yukai-full was selected as one of the best 100 products in 2021/3 Good Design Awards.

 News Release (Japanese text only)